iamvijay98/React-TodoApp/README.md

-# React Todo List
+# React Todo App 📝

 The "React Todo List with Local Storage" project is a web-based task management application developed using React, designed to empower users to organize their tasks effectively while utilizing local storage for data persistence.
-This open-source project is hosted on GitHub, making it accessible to developers and contributors who want to use, enhance, or collaborate on the project.
+This open-source project is hosted on Netlify.

 # Tech Stack💻: